 I would know.
 I was there.

-You’ve heard this tragic tale before, but I assure you, the pages of history rarely reveal the entire story.
-They are a blend of truth and illusion, created by architects who honor one grand design.
+You know the tragedy, but you do not know the truth.
+The pages of history are a blend of reality and illusion, created by architects who honor one grand design.

 My account of the Royal Mail Ship’s fate is far darker.